Visual Localization Under Appearance Change: Filtering Approaches: Related Works

-Visual localization is a very well-studied area and various methods have been proposed that address the problem in different ways.
-For the scope of our work, we limit the survey to methods that can perform metric localization, that is, they recover the 6-DoF pose of the camera based on image information.
+Visual localization is a very well-studied area and various methods have been proposed to address the problem in different ways.
+For the scope of our work, we limit the survey to methods that can perform metric localization, i.e., they recover the 6 DoF pose of the camera based on image information.
 These algorithms can be categorized into local feature-based methods and learning-based methods.

-Broadly speaking, local feature-based methods estimate the pose of the query image from 2D-3D correspondences by solving the PnP problem~\cite{lepetit2009epnp} or an equivalent step~\cite{sattler2018benchmarking}.
+Broadly speaking, local feature-based methods estimate the pose of the query image from 2D-3D correspondences by solving the PnP problem \cite{lepetit2009epnp} or an equivalent step \cite{sattler2018benchmarking}.
 The main difficulty for this approach is establishing and validating the 2D-3D correspondences for large (city-scale) maps.
-Many methods attempt to improve this step by using geometric constraints~\cite{sattler2017efficient, tran2019device}, semantic information in the images~\cite{schonberger2018semantic}, and learning-based matching~\cite{brachmann2017dsac}.
+Many methods attempt to improve this step by using geometric constraints \cite{sattler2017efficient,tran2019device}, semantic information in the images \cite{schonberger2018semantic}, and learning-based matching \cite{brachmann2017dsac}.

-Learning-based methods that perform 6-DoF pose estimation as an image-to-SE(3) regression problem.
-PoseNet~\cite{kendall2015posenet} uses a convolutional neural network (CNN) to learn the regression mapping.
-LSTM-Pose~\cite{walch2017lstm} argues that the usage of a fully connected layer in PoseNet possibly leads to the overfitting, despite the usage of dropout.
+Learning-based methods perform 6 DoF pose estimation as an image-to-SE(3) regression problem.
+PoseNet \cite{kendall2015posenet} uses a convolutional neural network (CNN) to learn the regression mapping.
+LSTM-Pose \cite{walch2017lstm} argues that the usage of a fully connected layer in PoseNet possibly leads to the overfitting, despite the usage of dropout.
 Therefore, they use Long-Short Term Memory (LSTM) units.
-Other variants of PoseNet include: uncertainty in the pose prediction~\cite{kendall2015modelling} and geometric constraints~\cite{kendall2017geometric,brahmbhatt2018mapnet}.
+Other variants of PoseNet include: uncertainty in the pose prediction~\cite{kendall2016modelling} and geometric constraints~\cite{kendall2017geometric,brahmbhatt2018mapnet}.